 This thinking is evident at the Austrian pavilion at the 2016 Architecture Biennale.

 The first room contains piles of posters depicting refugee housing projects at three locations in Vienna.
-In the second rom is a large display table that, after the biennale, will be divided into three parts for re-use at those locations.
+In the second room is a large display table that, after the Biennale, will be divided into three parts for re-use at those locations.
 There’s an exhibition website and a comprehensive exhibition newspaper.

 The Austrian pavilion isn’t the only one having this it’s-not-waste strategy.
-The Portuguese pavilion contains hardly anything and is in a building that, after the biennale, will be purposed as housing.
+The Portuguese pavilion contains hardly anything and is in a building that, after the biennale, will be repurposed (for its original purpose) as housing.
 The exhibition has stopped the building from being waste.

 The space is sparse, the only installations some projection screens, models of the projects shown, and plinths with handouts.
 Maximum effect was extracted from next to nothing, mainly due to the engaging films of Siza talking to the occupants of three of his housing projects.

 The same connection between medium and message was there in the German Pavilion I mentioned in the previous post.
 The visual content of the exhibition was just posters and text on the walls, supplemented by a book and a comprehensive website that’s also a database/resource of housing projects.
-Again, this is low-impact, low-cost, and you find out stuff.
-Note that the furniture is not custom designed and made.
+Again, this is low-impact, low-cost, and you learn stuff.
+The furniture is not custom designed and made.

 The little pavilion at Hangar Barocco, Rural Studio’s Theater of the Usefull and the Austrian Pavilion at the Biennale are preventing resources from becoming waste by planning for a degree of utility for different people further down the line.
 This isn’t the case with Aravena’s installations.
 I’m curious.
 Didn’t Koolhaas have had a refuse management plan?
 Does all that stuff just lay around until someone decides to throw it away?
 Or did Aravena say, “no, don’t throw it away – I have a point to make”?
 We’re definitely being asked to reflect upon the amount of waste a bienalle generates and I most definitely am.
 Aravena’s just kicked the can two years down the road to when this waste might well be in our faces again as something useful.
 Or it might not.